Frky/elph/README.md

 ## Examples
-* `./elfdump -h example/helloworld`
+* `./elph -h example/helloworld`
-* `./elfdump -p payload/bash -o infected_binary elfdump`
+* `./elph -p payload/bash -o infected_binary elph`

 ## Practical information
 ### Requirements
-Because all the information needed are parsed by elfdump with no use of external tool (such as readelf), there is no requirement, except a c compiler and a linux system.
+Because all the information needed are parsed by elfph with no use of external tool (such as readelf), there is no requirement, except a c compiler and a linux system.

 ### Installation